 11.3.5.4 Processing of a peer’s SAE Commit message

+Upon receipt of a peer’s SAE Commit message, the first step is to check against a reflection attack.
+If a Commit message has been sent, peer’s scalar and element shall be verified to be different than commit-scalar and COMMIT-ELEMENT.
+In addition, if the AKM is <ANA-2>, the contents of the Challenge Text element of the Authentication frame shall be verified to be different than the provisioned username (and SSID, for the AP).
+If either of these checks fails, SAE authentication shall fail.

-Upon receipt of a peer’s SAE Commit message both the scalar and element shall be verified.
+Next, both the scalar and element shall be verified.

 The entropy of k shall then be extracted using H to produce keyseed .
 The key derivation function from 11.6.1.7.2 (Key derivation function (KDF)) shall then be used to derive a key confirmation key, KCK, and a pairwise master key, PMK, from keyseed .
 When used with AKMs 8 or 9, the salt shall consist of thirty-two (32) octets of the value zero (0) (indicated below as <0>32) and both the KCK and PMK shall be 256-bits in length.
-Use of other AKMs require definition of the lengths of the salt, the KCK, and the PMK.

 keyseed = H(<0>32, k )